marchbox/intl-elements/README.md

 > **Note**
 > If the user agent doesn’t support `Intl.supportedValuesOf()`, the provider
-> elements will not verify if a value is valid.
+> elements doesn’t verify if a value is valid.

 ### Styling